 Current projects of the PSI-PI working group are:

-- Ongoing maintenance and enhancement of the mzIdentML, mzQuantML and mzTab data formats for proteomics workflows.
+- Ongoing maintenance and enhancement of the mzIdentML and mzTab data formats for proteomics workflows.

-- Development of software and adaptation of existing software to support the new mzIdentML version 1.2 (formally released in mid 2017).
+- Development of software and adaptation of existing ones to support mzIdentML version 1.2.

-- Including the maintenance and further development of the PSI-MS CV, jointly with the PSI-MS WG (Mass Spectrometry Working Group), and the new XLMOD CV, including cross-linker reagents.
+- This includes the maintenance and further development of the PSI-MS CV, jointly with the PSI-MS WG (Mass Spectrometry Working Group), and the new XLMOD CV, including cross-linker reagents.

-- Work together with the metabolomics standards group to extend mzTab to improve the support for mass spectrometry metabolomics approaches (version 1.1).
+- Work together with the Metabolomics Standards Initiative (MSI) to extend mzTab to improve the support for MS metabolomics approaches (mzTab-M).

 - Work together with the PSI-MS WG to define a set of common metadata and CV for spectral libraries and spectral archives.

-Goal 1: Adapt and further develop existing open source software to support the recently finalised mzIdentML 1.2, promoting its adoption.
+Goal 1: Adapt and further develop existing open source software to support mzIdentML version 1.2, promoting its adoption.